Trips and Residential Visits

 Choir Trips- Young Voices, singing at Blenheim Palace (all year groups involved)

-Ski trip- optional in the Easter holidays, open to Lower Two - Third Year.
+Ski trip- optional in the Easter holidays, open to Year 4 - Year 6.

 Our staff are committed to providing high quality opportunities for boys to enjoy challenges and opportunities beyond the classroom.
 Residential visits are key stepping stones to independence as the boys learn to organise themselves for the day ahead.
 Our programme provides genuine opportunities for team building as boys learn to value the contribution of others.
 The boys develop many new skills becoming more confident and assertive.

-In October 2017, boys from the Upper Two and Third Year will be heading to Jersey to take part in a sports tour.
-Staying four nights, the boys will play three matches as well as making several visits including to the Second World War Tunnels, an indoor water park, to Jersey Zoo and a ferry trip to an Elizabethan castle.
+In October 2017, boys from Year 5 and 6 headed to Jersey to take part in a sports tour.
+Staying four nights, the boys played three matches as well as making several visits including to the Second World War Tunnels, an indoor water park, to Jersey Zoo and a ferry trip to an Elizabethan castle.

 Our rich programme of visits is further enhanced by an opportunity to join the annual ski trip involving all pupils within the Warwick Independent Schools Foundation.
 With the many opportunities on offer, we are confident that the boys will leave the Junior School ready for the challenges of Warwick Senior School.